haxonittech/lightway/README.md

 Lightway rust implementation currently supports Linux OS.
 Both x86_64 and arm64 platforms are supported and built as part of CI.

-Support for other platforms will be added soon.
+Support for other client platforms will be added soon.

 ## Development steps